kgisl/project-ideas/ias/KITE_CMVO.md

 #### Infrequently asked Questions (IAQs)

-1. What has culture got to do with mission and vision?
+1. What has culture got to do with values, mission and vision?
 2. Why a core mission question instead of the required core mission statement?
-3. How is envisioned future different from a v
+3. How is envisioned future different from a vision?
 4.
 5.
 6.
 7.